mvolkmann/blog/src/swift-ui.md

   - can have trailing buttons like "Edit" and "Done"
   - can have a tint color
   - can have an inline or large title
-  - can use a "segmented control" in place of title
+  - can use a "Segmented Control" in place of title
   - SwiftUI creates this with `NavigationView`

 - {% aTargetBlank